 How can I Find Out Which Boundary is Mine?

-There is a rule of thumb that says that the garden boundary on the left-hand side of your house, as viewed from the street, is your responsibility.
+One common rule of thumb says that the boundary on the left-hand side of the house, as viewed from the street, is often your responsibility.
+That can sometimes be true, but it is not a legal rule and should not be relied on by itself.

 Finding the Official Fence Boundary Line